Epicamaze123/Funni-calc/README.md

-# Funni-calc
+A fully functioning calculator using python.
-A simple calculator using python
+Press C to clear the line.